jelaliabderraouf/DeliverableKubernetesTraining/K8s Training - Labs/lab-05-Logging and Monitoring/Readme.md

     ```shell
     kubectl create -f deploy/1.8+/
     ```
+4. Check that the metrics server is installed.
+    ```shell
+    kubectl get pods -n kube-system

 4. You should now be able to run kubectl `top` commands!
     ```shell
-    kubectl get pods -n kube-system
+    kubectl top nodes
     ```
 5. Refresh the Kubernetes Dashboard, you will now see the metrics.
     <img src="images/dashboard_metrics.png" width="840px" height="520px"/>